a-rahimi/dataframe/README.md

   the code could be left intact.
 One would just port the merge function.

 * Simple semantics.
-The semantics of this package are slightly more complicated than Polars, but significantly simpler than those of dplyr or Pandas.
+The semantics of this package are slightly more complicated than Polars, which does not rely on a notion of a dataframe index, but significantly simpler than those of dplyr or Pandas.

-# How this package differs from other dataframe packages

 Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because  the algebra on